HiIAmTzeKean/SC2005-Operating-System/CPU scheduling/Dual-mode operation.md

 ## Architecture

 - Mode bit
-    - Computer hardware to indicate the current mode
+    - ComputerScience hardware to indicate the current mode
     - [[Interrupt]] or [[Trap]] causes the mode bit to switch to [[Kernel data]]

 ## Example